KhoaDao03/4521-Group13/README.md

 To login as an admin:
 username: admin
 password: adminpassword
-which allows the users to have admin privileges by granting access admin portal
+which allows the users to have admin privileges by granting access admin portal.
+The admin role is needed to add doctors to the doctor database after the doctor has created their account.
+The admin needs to create a profile for the doctor that is linked with the userID of the doctor before they can access things in the doctor portal.

 ## Website application overview structure